Contact Cathy Duffy, Ed.D., Associate Professor

 A CPA is a Certified Public Accountant and is licensed by the state.
 In Vermont, to earn the prestige associated with the CPA license, individuals are required to demonstrate their knowledge and competence by passing the Uniform CPA Exam.
 This ensures that they meet high educational standards and have completed a specified amount of general accounting experience.

-Certified Public Accountants act as advisers to individuals, businesses, financial institutions, nonprofit organizations and government agencies on a wide range of financial matters.
+Certified Public Accountants act as trusted financial advisers to individuals, businesses, financial institutions, nonprofit organizations and government agencies on a wide range of financial matters.
 Today, many individuals and businesses turn to CPAs for help with tax preparation, personal financial planning, auditing services and advice on developing effective accounting systems.

 Individuals turn to their CPAs for tax and financial planning services, investment advice, estate planning and more.
 CPAs are distinguished from other finance professionals by stringent qualification and licensing requirements.